AhmadSalehEsfahani/slurm-setup/README.md

 # Slurm Setup Guide

-This repository contains instructions for installing and configuring Slurm on Ubuntu 20.04.
+This repository contains instructions for installing and configuring Slurm on Ubuntu-20.04.
 There is not a lot of information available on this topic, so I created this guide to help others who are interested in using Slurm.

 ## Prerequisites

-Before you begin, you will need to have access to some Ubuntu 20.04 machines.
+Before you begin, you will need to have access to some Ubuntu-20.04 machines.
 You will also need to have administrative privileges on these machines.

 ## Installation

-Follow these steps to install and configure Slurm on your Ubuntu 20.04 machine:
+Follow these steps to install and configure Slurm on your Ubuntu-20.04 machine:

 ### 1. Create Munge and Slurm users: